-Then close the ones that don’t need to be open.
-Multiple open ports just increase the odds of a hacker being able to get in and access services on server.
-Especially if there are services with vulnerabilities that aren’t patched.
-All they have to do is scan for open ports, which is easy to do (Nmap!).
+Then close the ones that don't need to be open.
+Multiple open ports increase the odds of a hacker getting in and accessing services on the server.
+Especially if there are services with vulnerabilities that aren't patched, all they have to do is scan for open ports, which is easy to do (Nmap!).

-The second thing you should immediately do if you haven’t, is secure your SSH connections.
-The default port is 22 and every hacker in the world knows this.
+The second thing you should immediately do, if you haven't, is secure your SSH connections.
+The default port is 22, and every hacker in the world knows this.
 Leaving it set to 22 is just an invitation for trouble.
-Access your config file (on CentOS, you’ll find it in /etc/ssh/sshd_config).
-Change it to a different port and restart SSH.
+Access your config file (on CentOS, you'll find it in /etc/ssh/sshd_config).
+Please change it to a different port and restart SSH.

-Another good way of restricting SSH access is by using rsakeys to completely disable password authentication.
+Another good way of restricting SSH access is by using rsakeys to disable password authentication completely.
 Instructions are below…

 Important!
-Warning: If you do this and then you lose your private key, there’ll be no way you can access your server.
-You’ll have to contact us and we’ll have to work with you to get back in.
+Warning: If you do this and lose your private key, there'll be no way you can access your server.
+You'll have to contact us, and we'll have to work with you to get back in.
 So please be very careful if you decide to do this, as with anything inside the config file.

 Once you've successfully added these lines or put no on the end of the lines, restart SSH:

 And yet another way to protect your SSH is by not using the default root user.